 Lake Taupo to Tongariro National Park - 92 km, 1 hour 30 minutes.

 Tongariro National Park to Hawkes Bay - 164 km, 2 hours 30 minutes.

 Hawkes Bay to Wellington - 326 km, 4 hours 15 minutes.

 Arrive in Auckland

-Don’t think of Auckland as just your car rental pick up spot, because the New Zealand capital is a destination in its own right, with a trendy food scene worth adding a few extra nights to your trip for.
-In between eating your fill at the likes of highly acclaimed Japanese restaurant Masu, hip oyster bar Depo and weird and wonderful ice creamery Giapo, you can shop ‘til you drop at Britomart, take in the views from The Sky Tower and attempt the Coast to Coast Walkway - bragging rights for having walked from one side of New Zealand to the other for anyone who completes it.
+Don’t think of Auckland as just your car rental pick up spot, because New Zealand's largest city is a destination in its own right, with a trendy food and shopping scene worth adding a few extra nights to your trip for.
+In between eating your fill at the downtown Auckland likes of highly acclaimed Japanese restaurant Masu, hip oyster bar Depo and weird and wonderful ice creamery Giapo, you can shop ‘til you drop at the World Class designer mall, Britomart.

 Stop 1: Coromandel Peninsula